top of page

 PWMs

-Not much to say here...
-Get up on your van roof with some warm soapy water and get to work!
+Get up on your van roof with some warm soapy water.
+We want a clean bonding surface for our adhesive.

-Whether or not you're installing solar panels on your campervan, removing rust is always a good thing!
-If you need a refresher on how to do this, read this guide on how to remove from from a van.
+Whether or not you're installing solar panels on your campervan, removing rust is always a good idea.
+If you need a refresher on how to do this, read this guide on how to remove rust from from a van.

 Remove rust from roof of campervan